Economic and Political Overview

 Economic recovery plan

-For the general overview of the key economic policy responses to the COVID-19 outbreak (fiscal, monetary and macroeconomic) taken by the Afghan government, please consult the section dedicated to Afghanistan in the IMF’s Policy Tracker platform.
+For the general overview of the key economic policy responses to the COVID-19 outbreak (fiscal, monetary and macroeconomic) undertaken by the Afghan government, please consult the section dedicated to Afghanistan in the IMF’s Policy Tracker platform.

 Support plan for businesses